by Jack Norris, Registered Dietitian, Executive Director of Vegan Outreach

 Multiple reports have found that a vegan diet has the most potential for reducing greenhouse gas emissions:

-Smaller shifts toward a plant-based diet also can have large impacts on the environment:
+Smaller shifts toward a plant-based diet can also have large impacts on the environment:

 Environmental Racism